thycotic/privman-docs/install/mac-kexts.md

 You can read more about legacy system extensions on [Apple's website](https://support.apple.com/en-us/HT210999).

-Thycotic continues to support System Extensions for the macOS versions that require them.
+Thycotic continues to support System Extensions for macOS versions that require them.
 Older versions of macOS will be supported by using the legacy KEXT components.